Royal touch: Frequency

 The frequency of the ritual reached its climax during the reign of Charles II (r.
 1660–1685), the only English monarch who applied the royal touch more than French kings.
 Over 92,000 scrofulous people were touched by him – over 4,500 annually.
 James II (r.
 1685–1688) was very skeptical about the ritual but nevertheless indulged in it.
 He was deposed by William III (r.
 1689–1702) and Mary II (r.
 1689–1694), who refused to take part in what they considered superstition.
 When a subject asked him for a touch, William reputedly said: "God grant you better health and better sense."
 Anne (r.
 1702–1714) reintroduced the practice almost as soon as she acceded, touching 30 people on 6 October and 20 on 19 December 1702.
 She took it very seriously, even fasting the day before as a form of spiritual preparation.
-The noted writer Samuel Johnson was among the people Anne touched.
+The infant Samuel Johnson was among the people Anne touched.
 On 27 April 1714, three months before her death, she performed the ritual for the last time.
 George I (r.
 1714–1727) permanently abandoned the practice, but the exiled James II's Jacobite heirs claimed the ability until the 1780s.

 The physician Sir Richard Blackmore praised William III and George I for abandoning "that superstitious and insignificant ceremony", which he believed was a "Popish" plot.
 The Glorious Revolution and subsequent abandonment of the idea of the divine right of kings rendered the royal touch unnecessary as a means of proving monarch's legitimacy.
 Reports of Jacobite claimants curing scrofula by touch were rebuffed by a contributor to the General Evening Post: "The illustrious Royal Family now on the Throne despise such childish Delusions, such little pious Frauds, to prove their Divine Right to the Crown.
 They act upon noble Principles; they want no chicanery to support their Throne."
 The ceremony ultimately disappeared from the Book of Common Prayer in 1732.